SciCompMod/GMGPolar/README.md

         scotch=false
         shared=true

+### Note on AVX / AVX-512 Compatibility
+If your system does not support AVX or AVX-512 instructions (e.g., on AMD processors), install MUMPS with the following command:

+    spack install mumps target=x86_64

 ## Step 3: Install Required Dependencies

 MUMPS relies on other packages like `Metis` for matrix ordering and `Likwid` for performance monitoring.
 You can install these dependencies using Spack as well: